 Where & When:

-From May 9th to June 11th, 2017 the Chinese Lantern Festival is being held in Franklin Square, Philadelphia.
+The Chinese Lantern Festival is held at Franklin Square, Philadelphia.
 Located in the historic section of Philly, it’s just a block north from the Independence Visitor’s Center, and not too far of a walk from the bus station or center city.
+The dates are different every year, but for 2017 when I took these pictures it was from May 9th to June 11th, 2017.

 Hours & Ticket Cost: